soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 Above, we created a function `readFiles` that will take a mapping from *output file path*
-to *input file path* and returns an IO operation that when run will read the input files
+to *input file path* and returns an IO operation that, when run will read the input files
 and replace their contents right there in the map!
 Surely this will be useful later.

 ## Multiple errors